-Greetings from Ireland and a very happy Easter to all!
-I am happy to report that I write from a sunny Ireland and it looks like the weather will hold for the holiday weekend!
-So this week I’m taking you on a tour of my favourite Irish churches.
+Greetings from Ireland everyone.
+So this week I’m taking you on a tour of my favorite Irish churches.
 Ireland is home to an abundance of beautiful churches, cathedrals and oratories.
 I have chosen my list of hidden gems in remote locations surrounded by stunning scenery.
 I recommend trying to visit at least one of them if you’re planning a trip to Ireland this year.
 So let’s buckle up and get on the road!

 1. Dunlewey Church